 In the same vein as offering free delivery, offering free returns gives customers security and confidence that if they don’t like the product they receive, they can return it at no extra cost to them.
-Research has shown 86% of shoppers want a return shipping label provided with their purchase.
-Ultimately, you have to flexible and lenient when it comes to ecommerce, customers want complete freedom when it comes to how they shop online, and this includes the returns process.
+Research has shown that 86% of shoppers want a return shipping label provided with their purchase.
+Ultimately, you have to flexible and lenient when it comes to eCommerce, customers want complete freedom when it comes to how they shop online, and this includes the returns process.
 By providing them with the most hassle-free options will ensure they experience 100% satisfaction, which is guaranteed to bring improvements in loyalty and retention rates.

 6- Omnichannel Shopping

 Continuing with the theme of ultimate convenience, retailers need to be able to quickly adapt to the demands of the growing digital landscape.
 This means adopting an omnichannel strategy, whereby consumers have multiple payment options.
-Omnichannel shopping offers customers a fully-integrated shopping experience by connecting user experiences from traditional brick and mortar shopping, to reading customer reviews online, to making a purchase via a smartphone on a store’s app.
-Studies have shown that by providing customers with multiple touchpoints and seamless transitions from channel to channel has the power to help you retain an average of 89% of customers.
+Omnichannel shopping offers customers a fully-integrated shopping experience by connecting user experiences from traditional brick and mortar shopping to reading customer reviews online, to making a purchase via a smartphone on a store’s app.
+Studies have shown that providing customers with multiple touchpoints and seamless transitions from channel to channel has the power to help you retain an average of 89% of customers.

 Personalization is one of the six pillars of customer experience.
 Personalization involves demonstrating an understanding of your customer’s specific needs and adapting the experience to their circumstances.
-Make sure that you use their name, acknowledge any past interaction and use their preferences to make messages feel personal.
+Make sure that you use their name, acknowledge any past interaction, and use their preferences to make messages feel personal.
 The aim of using personalization is to make the customer feel important and valued, to build an emotional connection so that in return they want to invest themselves in your brand.
 The benefit of payments technology means that there is an abundance of data available on customer shopping habits that retailers can use to customize and personalize the customer experience.
 Take advantage of this incredible resource, it could be the very thing you need that boost your sales.